bloominstituteoftechnology/Client-Auth-Mini/README.md

 is long and a bit dense, but is packed with lots of great info on the underlying mechanisms that power CORS.

 [https://www.robinwieruch.de/gentle-introduction-higher-order-components/](https://www.robinwieruch.de/gentle-introduction-higher-order-components/): Another
 long and dense one, this one all about React higher-order components.
-Lots of good stuff in this one.
+Lots of good stuff in this one, though only about the first half (before he starts talking about the `recompose` library) is most applicable to our use case.